DukeRobotics/documentation/ros-tutorials/lesson-3-write-a-node.md

 - http://wiki.ros.org/ROS/Tutorials/CreatingPackage

 ## Notes
-- In the second tutorial, on the official ROS site, use it more as an explanation of packages.
-When creating your own, use the catkin_tools documentation.
+- In the second tutorial, on the official ROS site, use it more as an explanation of packages rather than a set of commands to follow.
+When creating your own workspace and package, use the catkin_tools documentation.
 This means you should not be using commands like `catkin_create_pkg` and `catkin_make`.
 - In the catkin_tools documentation, look at Quickstart for how to initialize a new workspace